ftcconsultoria/NF_WebCrawler/README.md

 ```

 Each section corresponds to a function in `crawler.py` and can be adjusted to
 match the HTML structure of the portal.
-If `config.json` is missing, the default
+If `config.json` is missing or omits a
-selectors coded in `crawler.py` are used.
+specific selector, the default values embedded in `crawler.py` are used.

 ## Tips